Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to rest in bed after a bleeding episode.
 Use 2 to 3 pillows to raise your upper body and head when you lie down.
 This may help you breathe more easily.
-Your caregiver will tell you when it is okay to get out of bed.
-Call your caregiver before you get up for the first time.
+Your healthcare provider will tell you when it is okay to get out of bed.
+Call your healthcare provider before you get up for the first time.
 If you feel weak or dizzy, sit or lie down right away and call for help.

 - Antifibrinolytic proteins: These keep blood clots from breaking down.
 They may be used to stop bleeding in your mouth, nose, or abdomen.